Pursuit of biomarkers of brain diseases: Beyond cohort comparisons: A way forward

 Consequently, the features of a functional brain must lie on rather low-dimensional subspaces (manifolds).
 These subspaces may consist of several distinct "islands" of solutions (see Fig. \ref{fig:solution}B), but they are vastly fewer in number than the possibilities for a single task (e.g. our AI model).

-The "solution island" idea suggests that we should be able to find ways to subgroup subjects within this high dimensional space spanned by multimodal and longitudinal data.
+Thus, each subject can be described by a dot in a high dimensional space spanned by the features/variables.
+The "solution island" idea suggests that we should be able to find ways to subgroup subjects within this high dimensional space spanned by multimodal data (Fig. \ref{fig:solution}B).
+In such a parameter space, longitudinal data is essential to infer how a subject evolves and changes its subgroup membership as disease evolves given specific therapeutic interventions.
+Thus, patients that evolve along same trajectories could be grouped together.

 We refer to this as the subgrouping hypothesis (see Fig. \ref{fig:solution}B).
 In particular, within a given subgroup, we may observe similar changes due to a disease that we could only observe through longitudinal data.
 Hence, we must stop looking for a single answer for everyone.
 Instead, we need to group subjects (not patients) based on their common biological/brain features \cite{insel2015brain} -- the "islands".
 This is how we will finally run studies that yield clear, statistically powerful biomarkers.